miquels/nntp-rs/README.md

 - **threaded**: the default, and good for most use-cases.
   It's based on the Tokio `threaded` runtime.
 All of the servers `tasks` (each task handles one connection, incoming or outgoing) are M:N scheduled over a bunch of threads.
-This is fine for most use-cases.

 - **multisingle**: for feeders / peering servers that handle multiple incoming full feeds.
-  I'ts a mix of multiple Tokio `basic` runtimes and one `threaded` runtime.
-You can configure N incoming threads.
-Each thread runs one instance of the `basic` scheduler, and can be pinned to one specific CPU core.
+  It's a mix of multiple Tokio `basic` runtimes and one `threaded` runtime.
+You configure N incoming threads.
+Each thread runs one instance of the `basic` (single-threaded) scheduler, and can be pinned to one specific CPU core.
   Incoming connections are loadbalanced over the incoming threads (using `SO_REUSE_PORT`).
   This combined with ethernet NICs that support multiple IRQs/channels in hardware makes the server scale quite nicely.
 The rest of the server (house-keeping,